* Experiment with colour and paint

-Imagine a place you can go to after school where you can chill out in a bean bag, under a tree, while making clay animals!
+Imagine a place you can go after school, to chill out in a bean bag under a tree, while making clay animals!

-Or you can come into the art studio and sew something on the sewing machine, paint and draw with friends, or make something at the woodworking table on the veranda!
+Or you can come into the art studio and sew on the sewing machine, paint and draw with friends, or construct at the woodworking table.

-Helen is an artist and teacher (and a mad scientist!) and will be there to support you to make lots of wonderful arts and crafts, including your own inventions!
+Helen is an artist and teacher (and a mad scientist!) and will support you to make lots of wonderful arts and crafts, including your own inventions!

 What do we do?

-To meet the needs of active and curious children after school we explore a variety of crafts such as sewing, crochet, pottery, felting, weaving, jewellery and woodwork; and the art forms: painting, drawing, sculpting and printmaking.
+To meet the needs of active and curious children we explore a variety of crafts such as pottery, sewing, crochet, felting, weaving, jewellery and woodwork; and the art forms: painting, drawing, sculpting and printmaking.